THE HISTORY OF ADVENT: WHY WE CELEBRATE CHRISTMAS ON DECEMBER 25

 Emperor Aurelian and the Saturnalia

 Aurelian’s hostility toward Christianity was well known.
 He organized persecutions against Christians.
 He demanded to be officially hailed as dominus et deus (master and god), and some of his coins read deus et dominus natus (god and born ruler.)
-It is likely he promoted the Saturnalia, with a new Temple of the Sun in the Campus Agrippae near the Circus Maximus in Rome, dedicated on December 25, as an attempt to unify the various pagan cults of the Roman Empire around a commemoration of the annual “rebirth” of the Unconquerable Sun.
+He likely promoted the Saturnalia, with a new Temple of the Sun in the Campus Agrippae near the Circus Maximus in Rome, dedicated on December 25, as an attempt to unify the various pagan cults of the Roman Empire around a commemoration of the annual “rebirth” of the Unconquerable Sun.

-December 17 of the Julian calendar, and later expanded through December 23, was the ancient date for the Winter Solstice.
+December 17 of the Julian calendar, later expanded through December 23, was the ancient date for the Winter Solstice.
 Aside from its astronomical significance, it was celebrated as the birthday of the “unconquerable sun” or natalis invicti solis when the sun’s transit was in the lowest point on the horizon with the shortest “day” of the year — and then, with longer days coming, began its transit northward.

 Bill Petro, your friendly neighborhood historian